Events & Notable Projects

 It has been a lot of work to keep this organization running through a pandemic and with the global evacuation of Peace Corps volunteers, but I am very proud of our accomplishments.
 You can read a summary of our work in my presidential address below.

-As a Program Officer on the Young Professionals Board of the United Nations Association of the National Capital Area, I provided event support for the semi-annual career dinners held at the United Nations Foundation in Washington DC.
+As a Program Officer on the Young Professionals Board of the United Nations Association of the National Capital Area, I provide event support for the semi-annual career dinners held at the United Nations Foundation in Washington DC.

 CUGH Annual Global Health Conference